qaalabs/DE5M4/docs/day1/agile/scenario-d.md

-# Scenario D - Financial Services
+# Agile: Scenario D ~ Financial Services

 *Apply your phases from the previous activity to the scenario below.*